alephium/www/src/content/news/alephium-alph-is-now-live-on-emcd/index.md

 ### Quotes

-“The Alephium network is purpose-built to combine the best of Bitcoin’s security and Proof-of-Work with a high-performance, sharded architecture.
+> The Alephium network is purpose-built to combine the best of Bitcoin’s security and Proof-of-Work with a high-performance, sharded architecture.
 Our collaboration with EMCD brings our native utility coin to a platform trusted by hundreds of thousands of users for mining and trading.
-This is a crucial step in expanding our ecosystem and giving our mining community another strong and reliable option,” said an Alephium Spokesperson.
+This is a crucial step in expanding our ecosystem and giving our mining community another strong and reliable option\
+> *\- Alephium Spokesperson.*

 ## About EMCD